cloudsimplus/cloudsimplus/README.md

 <p align="right"><a href="#top">:arrow_up:</a></p>

-# How to use CloudSim Plus
+# How to Use CloudSim Plus
 There are 3 ways to use CloudSim Plus.
 It can be downloaded and executed directly from some IDE or from the command line.
 Since it is a Maven project available at [Maven Central](https://maven-badges.herokuapp.com/maven-central/org.cloudsimplus/cloudsim-plus), you can also include it as a dependency inside your own project.

 You can watch the video below ([high quality version here](https://youtu.be/hvFJtvrkCNI)) or follow the instructions in one of the next subsections.